Fort Lee (military base): World War I

-In 1920 Camp Lee was still active, as the US 1920 Census showed many soldiers still stationed there.
-After World War I, Camp Lee was taken over by the Commonwealth of Virginia and designated a game preserve.
+The U.S. Census of 1920 showed many soldiers stationed at Fort Lee.
+Ownership of the land was transferred to the Commonwealth of Virginia and designated a game preserve.
 Later, portions of the land were incorporated into the Petersburg National Battlefield and the Federal Correctional Institution, Petersburg.

-In 1921, the camp was formally closed, and its buildings were torn down, all save one – the so-called "White House".
-During the war, this two-story wood-framed structure served as 80th Division Headquarters and as temporary residence for its Commander, Major General Adelbert Cronkhite.
+In 1921, the camp was formally closed, and its buildings were torn down, except one – the so-called "White House".
+During the war, this two-story wood-framed structure had served as 80th Division Headquarters and as temporary residence for its Commander, Major General Adelbert Cronkhite.
 Years later, it became known as the "Davis House" in honor of the family that lived there in the 1930s and 40s.

 World War II

 In October 1940, the War Department ordered the construction of another Camp Lee on the site of the earlier installation.
 Built as rapidly as the first, construction was still ongoing when the Quartermaster Replacement Training Center (QMRTC) started operation in February 1941.
 Their number grew to 25,000 in 1942, and peaked at 35,000 in 1944.

 While the QMRTC was getting underway, the Quartermaster School was transferred to Camp Lee.
-In October 1941 (two months before Pearl Harbor), the Quartermaster School moved from Philadelphia to Camp Lee to begin training Officers and Non-Commissioned officers in the art of military supply and service.
+In October 1941, two months before Pearl Harbor, the Quartermaster School moved from Philadelphia to Camp Lee to begin training officers and non-commissioned officers in the art of military supply and service.
 A full program of courses was conducted, including Officer Candidate School.
-By the end of 1941, Camp Lee was the center of both basic and advanced training of Quartermaster personnel and held this position throughout the war.
+By the end of 1941, Camp Lee was the center of both basic and advanced training of quartermaster personnel; that continued throughout the war.

-Over the course of the war, Camp Lee's population continued to mushroom until it became, in effect, the third largest "city" in Virginia, after Norfolk and Richmond.
+Over the course of the war, Camp Lee's population continued to increase until it became, in effect, the third largest "city" in Virginia, after Norfolk and Richmond.
 More than 50,000 officers attended Quartermaster Officer Candidate School.
-Over 300,000 Quartermaster Soldiers trained here during the war.
+Over 300,000 quartermaster soldiers trained at the camp during the war.
 There was a Regional Hospital with scores of pavilions and literally miles of interlocking corridors capable of housing over 2,000 patients at a time.
-Here too was located the Army Services Forces Training Center, the Quartermaster (Research & Development) Board, a Women's Army Corps training center, and for a while, a prisoner of war camp and the Medical Replacement Training Center.
+Additional operations included the Army Services Forces Training Center, the Quartermaster (Research & Development) Board, a Women's Army Corps training center, and for a while, a prisoner of war camp and the Medical Replacement Training Center.
 Camp Lee enjoyed a reputation as one of the most effective and best-run military installations in the country.

 Camp Lee was also the home of a Medical Replacement Training Center (MRTC), but as the Quartermaster training increased, it was decided to relocate the MRTC to Camp Pickett.
 Later, the QMRTC was re-designated as an Army Services Forces Training Center, but it retained its basic mission of training Quartermaster personnel.